The law is a fundamental aspect of any society, and the United Kingdom is no exception.

 The UK legal system is hierarchical, with different courts having different levels of authority, and the Supreme Court being the final court of appeal.

-What is the Law ? was last updated on 18th April 2024
+What is the Law ? was last updated on the 11th December 2024